John-Abbott-College/1P6-Notes/Markdown/20_try_parse.md

+> **Announcements**
+> - Using `TryParse` is not a requirement of assignment 3, however, an extra 1% will be awarded for **properly using it to validate invalid user input** in the assignment.
+> 	- If the criteria for valid input is not explicitly defined for a function in the game, you must decide what is considered as valid and **explain your reasoning using code comments**.
+> 	- The final assignment grade cannot exceed 8.5%

 # Try Parse

-Up until now, we have assumed when we ask the user for an integer, that the user types an integer.
+Up until now, we've assumed that when asked, the user provides a valid number.

-However, you must always assume that your user is *dumb as a rock* and will not necessarily do what you ask of them.
+> However, you must always assume that the user will not necessarily provide a valid input.

-Consider the following example code,
+Consider the following example:

 ```csharp
 int yourNumber;